AkeshSamuditha/web-scraping-code-surge/README.md

     - `title`: The title of the subsection.
     - `content`: The main content of the subsection, which may contain up to two levels of subsections.
     - `urls`: A list of URLs found within the subsection.
-      - `code`: A list of dictionaries (if source is aws_lambda) or list of code blocks (if source is react), each containing:
+      - `code`: A list of dictionaries each containing:
         - `language`: The programming language of the code snippet.
         - `code`: The code snippet itself.
       - `urls`: A list of URLs found within the subsection.